 If none of the first three options work out for you, you will likely find yourself having to repaint the entire affected wall.
 BUT, you don’t have to repaint the entire room.
 The color-matched paint will be close enough to the existing wall color to allow you to simply paint the affected wall from one corner to the other.
 The different paints will meet up in the corners.
 BUT because the different paints are on different planes of the room, the slight color difference will not be detectable.

 So, when we added new artwork to our staircase, we had to patch the holes from the old gallery wall pieces.
 We couldn't just paint over the patched nail holes because we don't have a perfect match.
 So, I painted the staircase wall to the one corner where it meets up with a two-story wall.
-I'm just grateful we didn’t have to repaint the entire foyer!
+I was just grateful we didn’t have to repaint the entire foyer!